 In 2014, I watched the Euromaidan protests closely.
 The annexation of Crimea came as a shock to me and drove my desire to pursue further education.
 Additionally, the tactics used in the Ukrainian conflict caused me to question my understanding of warfare and international relations.
 I started at NYU in the fall of 2014, and my research focused on the Ukrainian Crisis and the various methods used in that contest.
 I went to Ukraine twice to conduct interviews: First in 2014 and again in the summer of 2015.

-In March 2015, while studying for my master’s degree at NYU, I traveled to Prague to conduct interviews about the contributions of smaller NATO allies as part of a short-term study aboard course.
+In March 2015, while studying for my master’s degree at NYU, I traveled to Prague to conduct interviews about the contributions of smaller NATO allies as part of a short-term study abroad course.

 In the Summer of 2015, I had the honor of being selected to attend the Prague Security Studies Institute (PSSI) Summer Program “NATO’s Challenges: Ukraine and Beyond”